plcarmel/cryptic-sequences/README.md

 > echo -n 2 | openssl des-ecb -e -K 1122334455667788 | xxd -p
 4fdb1007fc4abc77
 ```
 You get the idea.
 What if you want a shorter identifier ?
-Well, you are out of luck with DES; there is no way
+Well, you are out of luck with DES because if one shorten
-you can shorten the output and keep the uniqueness property.
-You have to find another algorithm.
-What about
+the output in any way, one looses the reversibility and thus the uniqueness of the generated numbers.
+Another
-RC4 ?
+cypher has to be used.
+What about RC4 ?

 ```bash
 > echo -n 0 | openssl rc4-40 -e -K 1122334455 | xxd -p